huggingface/blog/dedup.md

 These graphs can help us understand why it was necessary to double-check the false positives for CodeParrot and early version of the Stack: using unigram creates many false positives; They also demonstrate that by increasing the shingle size to 5-gram, the percentage of false positives decreases significantly.
 A smaller threshold is desired if we want to keep the deduplication aggressiveness.

-Additional experiments also showed that lowering the threshold removes more documents that have high similarities pairs, meaning an increased recall in the segment we actually would like to remove the most.
+Additional experiments also showed that lowering the threshold removes more documents that have high similarity pairs, meaning an increased recall in the segment we actually would like to remove the most.

 ## Scaling